BaranBaranDev/iBuy/README.md

 - **Firebase Admin Panel**: Integrates Firebase to handle user data and serve as the backend for real-time database operations.

-- **SDWebImage with Caching**: Efficiently loads and caches images using SDWebImage, featuring a custom cache size limit to optimize performance.
+- **Custom Image Caching**: Efficiently loads and caches images using a custom NSCache manager, promoting performance and optimization.

 - **Notification Center & Protocols**: Utilizes `NotificationCenter` and protocols extensively to ensure decoupled communication across app components.